 - Obey and respect the directions of the regular or substitute bus driver.

-- Depart the bus and pass in front of the bus while the bus remains parked and not behind it.
+- When exiting the bus, walk in front of the bus while the bus remains parked and never behind it.
 The driver shall see that the way is clear before the student is permitted to cross the road.

-- Not throw objects in the bus or out of windows.
+- Do not throw objects in the bus or out of windows.

-- Not extend arms or other parts of the body out of the windows.
+- Do not extend arms or other parts of the body out of the windows.

-- Not be permitted to eat or drink while aboard a bus.
+- Do not eat or drink while aboard a bus.

-- Be required to have written permission from their parents to get off at a different stop.
+- Be required to have written permission from their parents and approval by the school office to get off at a different stop.
 The written permission must be given to the principal for approval using the Special Request Form.
 Each request must be given to the school Principal for approval one (1) day before service is to begin.
 When reviewing the request the Principal shall contact Transportation to determine if space is available and confirm the correct bus assignment.
+The school office must present the approved form to the driver.
 Special transportation requests will be considered on a "space available basis."
 Students may only reserve space on one bus each morning and one bus each afternoon.
 Attendance zones rules must be followed.